Note: This special report on the 10th anniversary of the Pinelake nursing home massacre first appeared in The Pilot on March 30, 2019.

 PART I: THE SHOOTING

 Many residents of rural Moore County were still in church when Robert Stewart arrived at Pinelake Health and Rehabilitation, a 110-bed facility specializing in patients with dementia and Alzheimer’s disease.
-He went there shortly after 10 a.m. in search of his estranged wife Wanda Neal, a nursing assistant who, unknown to Stewart, had been assigned that morning to the facility’s passcode-locked Alzheimer’s ward.
+He went there shortly after 10 a.m. in search of his estranged wife Wanda Neal, a nursing assistant who, unknown to Stewart, had been assigned that morning to the facility’s passcode-protected Alzheimer’s ward.

 His rampage began in the parking lot.
 Armed with a .22 caliber hunting rifle, Stewart shot through the rear window of Neal’s unoccupied PT Cruiser before opening fire on a Ford pickup truck near the nursing home’s entrance.
 Michael Cotten was stepping out of the truck when a bullet pierced his left shoulder.
 He ran inside the building and called 911.

-Stewart placed the rifle on the roof of his Jeep Cherokee, swapping the weapon for a 12-gauge pump shotgun.
+Stewart placed the rifle on the roof of his Jeep Cherokee, swapping the weapon for a 12-gauge pump-action shotgun.
 With the shotgun in hand and two other firearms — a 357-caliber revolver and a semi-automatic pistol — holstered around the waist of his overalls, Stewart walked into the main hall of the nursing home, the area where his wife would normally be working, and began shooting indiscriminately at elderly residents.

 An autopsy report showed that Avant was shot twice from a distance and once at close range.
 He died on an operating table at FirstHealth Moore Regional Hospital in Pinehurst.